-The Enviropod200 is available in several standard sizes, designed to fit pits ranging from 450 x 450mm up to 1200 x 1200mm.
-Custom designs are also available for larger pits and the unit can be installed in kerb entry, grated drain and field catch basins.
+The EnviroPod200™ s available in several standard sizes, designed to fit pits ranging from 450 x 450mm up to 1200 x 1200mm.
+Custom designs are also available.

 The Enviropod 200 is installed with a 200 micron liner for complete capture of gross pollutants ≥ 200 micron

 Placed inside the stormwater drain gully pit, the Enviropod 200 captures and retains any sediment and gross pollutants caught up in the stormwater runoff.Stormwater flow enters the gully pit through a grate, kerb entry or both, and enters the patented basket before passing over oil adsorbent pads (optional) and through the filter liner.The filter liner captures pollutants and allows the water to pass through to the outlet pipe.
 The optional absorbent material inside the screening bag captures oil and grease caught up in the stormwater runoff.
 Once the filterbag is full, it can be lifted out and emptied by hand or contents can be removed by a vacuum inductor truck.
 If the filterbag is full or during high flows, overflow is released through the overflow apertures in the frame assembly.